Luo-Z-Y/CG4002-AI/dashboard/README.md

   --voice-std /absolute/path/to/voice_std.npy
 ```

 You only need `--voice-mean` and `--voice-std` when you want to override the defaults.
-The current voice path expects non-fused weights plus software normalisation.
+The current voice path expects software normalisation either way, whether the dashboard loads the deployed HLS header or a notebook checkpoint.

 ## Gesture testing flow